AbdelrahmanBl/laravel-uploadable/README.md

 APP_URL=https://your-domain.com
 FILESYSTEM_DISK=public # or your prefered disk
 ```
+You can add `default_url` to the filesystems config file to overwrite the default file url.
+The default file url is asset('uploadable.jpg').
 ## Usage
 To use this package, import the FileCast in your model And then configure the $casts of your model with the FileCast class.
 ```